Disponible/available in: Français (French)

 Partners

-OCH’s success has been largely due to its partnerships with many important contributors and sustainability-focused organizations such as:
+Our success in sustainability is thanks to many important contributors and sustainability-focused organizations such as:

-The original Green Plan enabled OCH to begin its sustainable transformation through various pilot projects, but also to achieve a state of readiness in order to access generous incentives to make pilot projects even more feasible for social housing providers like us.
+The original greening efforts 2010 and the Gren Plan of 2011 enabled OCH to begin a sustainable transformation through various pilot projects.
+The plan also prepared OCH to access generous incentives to make additional pilot projects even more feasible.

 In April 2016, OCH was awarded $12.2M in SHARP funding from Ontario’s Green Investment Fund to refurbish aging buildings in the portfolio with retrofits such as energy-efficient boilers, insulation and windows.
-This will enable OCH, as an operator of large social housing buildings constructed in the 1960’s and 1970’s, to better meet the challenges of climate change.
+This funding allowed us to better meet the modern challenges of climate change despite our housing being constructed in the 1960’s and 1970’s.

 Awards